Who Should Apply to the DEVS MA Program?

-Global development studies is a social science field and the core courses we offer are based in social science approaches.
-As such, we require a minimum B+ average from a recognized four-year undergraduate programme (or equivalent) in a social science field or discipline relevant to the area of development studies.
-Relevant degrees include: development studies, politics, sociology, geography, economics, gender studies, environmental studies and aboriginal studies.
+Global development studies is a social science field and the core courses we offer are based upon social science approaches.
+As such, we require a minimum of a B+ average in the last two years of study from a recognized four-year undergraduate program (or equivalent) in a social science field or discipline relevant to the area of development studies.
+Relevant degrees include development studies, politics, sociology, geography, economics, gender studies, environmental studies and aboriginal studies.
 Students

-(1) political economy of development and
+(1) political economy of development